 Helping injured workers in Alabama get the resources they need

-If you are too ill or too injured to work, you could be eligible for Social Security Disability Insurance (also known as “SSD” and “SSDI”).
+There are many reasons you or a loved one might be unable to work.
+Injuries that leave you with a permanent disability or even old age are some of the reasons.
+In many cases, you could be eligible for Social Security Disability Insurance (also known as “SSD” and “SSDI”).
 You pay into that program your entire working life, so it should be there for you when you need it.
 Making a successful claim, however, can be a challenge.
 That is why the Birmingham Social Security Disability lawyers of Mezrano Law Firm can help you when you are hurt.
 Call us to schedule a free consultation at one of our offices throughout Alabama.

-In order to be eligible for Disability benefits, you have to meet certain criteria:
+To be eligible for Disability benefits, you have to meet specific criteria:

 The SSA wants to know how severe your condition is.
-If your injury or condition leaves you unable to do “basic” work – like sitting, standing, lifting, and so forth – for at least 12 months, you could be eligible for SSD benefits.
-If your condition is terminal, you should also be eligible.
+For example, suppose your injury or illness leaves you unable to do “basic” work – like sitting, standing, lifting, and so forth – for at least 12 months.
+In that case, you could be eligible for SSD benefits.
+Likewise, if your condition is terminal, you should also be suitable.

-One way the SSA determines severity is by seeing if you have a medical condition named on its list of impairments – what the Administration calls the “blue book.”
+The SSA determines severity by seeing if you have a medical condition named on its list of impairments – what the Administration calls the “blue book.”
 If you have a “blue book” illness or injury, you are not guaranteed benefits, but it will help you build a stronger case.

-Per the SSA, for workers applying for Social Security Disability in 2019, you earn one work credit for every $1,360 you earn (in salary, or through self-employment).
+Per the SSA, for workers applying for Social Security Disability in 2019, you earn one work credit for every $1,360 you make (in salary or through self-employment).
 Once you have earned $5,440, you are assigned four work credits in total.
 You can only earn up to 4 credits a year.

-The SSA has two lists of impairments: one for children, and one for adults.
-The lists are exactly the same, with one exception: children have an additional category called “low birth weight and failure to thrive.”
+The SSA has two lists of impairments: one for children and one for adults.
+The lists are the same, with one exception: children have an additional category called “low birth weight and failure to thrive.”

 The other categories of conditions, disorders, and illnesses include:

-The SSA will make some exceptions, though, for people who are blind, for widows/widowers, and for veterans.
-They have special allowances granted to them under the program.
-If you fit one of these categories, call us; we can walk you through it.
+The SSA will make some exceptions, though, for people who are blind, widows/widowers, and for veterans.
+This is because they have special allowances granted to them under the program.
+Call us if you fit one of these categories; we can walk you through it.

 While SSDI requires that you earn work credits, the Supplemental Security Income (SSI) program does not.
-SSI is a federal program funded by tax revenues which provides money to meet certain necessities: food, clothing, shelter.
-In order to qualify, you must be disabled, blind, OR over the age of 65.
+SSI is a federal program funded by tax revenues that provides money to meet specific necessities: food, clothing, and shelter.
+To qualify, you must be disabled, blind, OR over 65.
 You must also have limited financial resources.
-In most cases, people in Alabama who qualify for SSI will also qualify for Medicaid.
+In most cases, people in Alabama who qualify for SSI will also be eligible for Medicaid.